 My seven year old is on Spring Break this week which I thought was going to be pretty awful because, omg, what am I supposed to do with 3 kids for an entire week when it’s 20 degrees outside?
 But it turns out that there are good things about it.

 Like, I don’t have to yell “YOU HAVE EXACTLY 22 MINUTES UNTIL WE HAVE TO LEAVE!
 HURRY UP!” up the stairs every morning.
 Plus, instead of shoving cereal down his throat, I have time to make fun breakfasts.
 Like this one!

 I loathe making pancakes.
 I would rather make anything else in the world.
 But my kids are always asking for them.
 I have found my solution!
 Pancake muffins!
 And they have sausage in them!
 They taste like a McGriddle which if you didn’t know, is my go-to McDonald’s breakfast item.

 I got about 30 mini muffins out of the recipe so it’s perfect for a breakfast gathering or just making on a Sunday so you’ve got breakfasts for the week!

 - Cook maple sausage in a large skillet over medium heat, breaking it up, until no pink remains.
 Drain well and set aside to cool slightly.

-- Prepare pancake mix according to package instructions.
+- Prepare one batch of pancake mix according to package instructions.
 Stir in sausage crumbles and maple syrup.

 - Spray a mini muffin tin with baking spray.
 Fill each muffin cup about 2/3 full.
 Bake 12 - 15 minutes or until a toothpick inserted into the center of one comes out clean.
 Cool slightly on a wire rack before serving.
 Serve with maple syrup on the side.